CDCgov/mycosnp-nf/docs/usage.md

 ## MycoSNP Usage <a id="top"></a>

-This guide explains how to prepare inputs and run both MycoSNP workflows: rapid taxonomic classification / subtyping (Pre-MycoSNP) and full reference-based variant analysis (Main MycoSNP).
-It reflects repository state as of 2025-10-27.
+This guide explains how to prepare inputs and run both MycoSNP workflows: rapid taxonomic classification / subtyping (Pre-MycoSNP) and full reference-based variant analysis (NFCORE_MYCOSNP).
+It reflects repository state as of 2025-11-14.

 ### Table of Contents